 You need to register for the prize draw either online, in branch or via the app.
 You only need to do this once then you will be entered into all future draws provided you have at least £5,000 in your accounts.

 5. Family Building Society’s Windfall Bonds

 This prize savings bond may have a smaller top prize than Premium Bonds, but you do at least earn interest on your savings as well as getting entered into the prize draw each month.
 However, the interest rate tracks the Bank of England’s Base Rate so at present you’ll only be earning 0.1%.

 If you need your money you need to give 35 days’ notice for withdrawals.

 Are savings prize draws worth it?

-With interest rates painfully low the attractions of a prize draw increase, you could win big and even average winnings could beat the best interest rates.
+Even with high-interest rates at the moment you can still win big and even average winnings could beat the best interest rates.